-Students aren't our only learners; ECP staff visit each others' lessons in order to disseminate best practice, and they investigate evidence-based ways of teaching, supporting and assessing students.
+Students aren't our only learners; ECP staff visit each other's lessons in order to share best practice, and they investigate evidence-based ways of teaching, supporting and assessing students.
 We have a rich culture of educational research and reflection, outlined in an evolving set of Teaching and Learning Priorities, that celebrate, support and enhance the pedagogy at ECP.

-The ECP is one of only 21 Council of British International Schools (COBIS) Training Schools around the world, which means we serve as a model to other educational institutions for pedagogical development.
+The ECP is one of only 22 Council of British International Schools (COBIS) Training Schools around the world, which means we serve as a model to other educational institutions for pedagogical development.
 We are also founder members of "Teaching Together in Europe," a consortium with two other prestigious European HMC and COBIS Training Schools and three UK teacher training providers.
-This group partners internationally to offer UK trainee teachers the chance to learn in our European classrooms, as well as providing learning opportunities for our teachers through discussion, workshops and visits.
+This group partners internationally to offer UK teacher trainees the chance to learn in our European classrooms, as well as providing learning opportunities for our teachers through discussion, workshops and visits.
+We also host trainee Czech teachers from Charles University.
+Being a training centre encourages reflection on our own practice, which is key to ongoing improvement, and it also means that trainees bring new and exciting ideas and enthusiasm into the school, helping to keep the College a vibrant place with learning at its heart.